Pirate FlagPirates and PrivateersPirate Flag

 Thistles & Pirates

-Books for Pirate Apprentices and Young Adults
+Books for Pirate Apprentices ~ Ships

-Cover Art: Inside Out:
+Cover Art: Inside Out: Pirate Ship

 Pirate Ship

-By Paul Beck
+by Paul Beck

 Quarto, 2020, ISBN 9780760368848, US $14.99 / UK £12.99

 Pirates!
-They’ve been around for centuries, but they have one thing in common – they steal from ships at sea.
+They’ve been around for centuries, but they have one thing in common: they steal from ships at sea.
 This latest entry in the Inside Out series explores Caribbean pirates and their ship from 1690 to 1730.

 Colorful double-page spreads are jam-packed with historical tidbits and artifacts in full color, but the centerpiece of each is the ship.
-Although many different types of vessels were mentioned, the one spotlighted throughout the book is the brig.
+Although many different types of vessels are mentioned, the one spotlighted throughout the book is the brig.
 On the left-hand side is a silhouette, on the right, the exterior hull, masts, and sails.
 Each successive pair of pages highlights a particular aspect of the inside of the brig on the silhouette, while the exterior shot provides a cut-away glimpse from the outside in.
 This allows readers to see the same section of the vessel from two different perspectives at the same time.

-Sample page from
+Sample page

-Inside Out Pirate Ship
+from Inside Out Pirate Ship (image copyrighted,

 Another feature of interest is that comparisons are provided in terms that young pirates will easily relate to.
 Instead of saying the mainmast is so many feet high, Beck likens the height to a building with ten floors.
 All information is presented in easy-to-understand language, and if a word or expression is unfamiliar, it’s explained.
-For example, do you know that a chicken egg was sometimes referred to as “cackle-fruit?”
-Plunder, of course, is discussed in all pirate books, but few remember to share that ships themselves could be part of the pirates’ treasure or provide specific examples of such plunder.
+For example, do you know that a chicken egg is sometimes referred to as “cackle-fruit?”
+Plunder, of course, is discussed in all pirate books, but few remember to share that ships themselves can be part of the pirates’ treasure or provide specific examples of such plunder.
 This book does.

-Book Review Copyright ©2020 Cindy Vallar
+Review Copyright ©2020 Cindy Vallar

 Home